MScMaterials Science and Technology

 |Kraad / diplom / tunnistus||MSc (Master of Science (Materials Science and Technology))|

-There are 8 tuition waivers available for top ranked applicants in 2022, including 7 tuition waivers for EU/EEA/Swiss applicants, 1 tuition waiver for other applicants.
+There are 8 tuition waivers available for top ranked applicants in 2023, including 7 tuition waivers for EU/EEA/Swiss applicants, 1 tuition waiver for other applicants (regardless of citizenship).

 More information on tuition fees is available at www.ut.ee/tuition.

 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.

 Application fee is non-refundable.

 Bachelor’s degree or equivalent qualification (must be obtained by the end of July) in science, technology, or engineering, encompassing at least 45 ECTS in mathematics, physics, chemistry, materials science or engineering.
 For country-specific document requirements please see www.ut.ee/country-specific.

 Please be sure to also check further information and our step-by-step application guide at www.ut.ee/matsci.

 The entry qualification documents are accepted in the following languages: inglise / eesti.